 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has generated only nominal revenue in the past two years.
-The Company had a net loss of \$4,163,584 for the three months ended March 31, 2024 and an accumulated deficit of \$18,531,964 at March 31, 2024.
+The Company has generated only nominal revenue since inception.
+The Company had a net loss of \$6,864,145 for the nine months ended September 30, 2024 and an accumulated deficit of \$21,232,525 at September 30, 2024.
 These factors, among others, raise substantial doubt about the ability of the Company to continue as a going concern for a reasonable period of time.
 The Company's continuation as a going concern is dependent upon its ability to obtain necessary equity financing and ultimately from generating revenues to continue operations.
 The Company expects that working capital requirements will continue to be funded through a combination of its existing funds and further issuances of securities.
-Working capital requirements are expected to increase in line with the growth of the business.
+Existing working capital, further advances and debt instruments, and anticipated cash flow are expected to be adequate to fund operations over the next twelve months.
 The Company has no lines of credit or other bank financing arrangements.
 Additional issuances of equity or convertible debt securities will result in dilution to current stockholders.
-Further, such securities might have rights, preferences or privileges senior to common stock.
+Further, such securities might have rights, preferences or privileges senior to the Company's Common Stock.
 Additional financing may not be available upon acceptable terms, or at all.
 If adequate funds are not available or are not available on acceptable terms, the Company may not be able to take advantage of prospective new business endeavors or opportunities, which could significantly and materially restrict business operations.